- Toggle Section About

 Students who fail to maintain the pace requirement will be given a warning status for one academic term, during which they will continue to receive financial aid.
-At the end of the term, the Pace Requirement must be met, or they will be suspended from their aid eligibility until they once again meet the requirement.
+At the end of the term, the Pace Requirement must be met, or the student’s financial aid eligibility will be suspended until they once again meet the requirement.

 Duration of Progress "Maximum Time Frame"